October 07, 2013

 python -m SimpleHTTPServer

-This post has been updated a few times to include improved one-liners pointed out by readers.
+This post has been updated a few times to include improved one-liners pointed out by readers as well as for clarity and completeness.
 I've deleted the original text since it's quite obsolete now.
 That might make some of the comments indecipherable because of the lack of context, but it's all for the greater good.
 If you have any comments/suggests/observations, please speak up!

 March 11, 2004